Live-Charts/Live-Charts/README.md

   - Scatter

 #Formatters
-  This library also includes some common label formatters, for example when ploting you don't normally need to display big labels because they will take a lot of space in the chart, so next if you set your chart with the preloaded currency label formatter:
+  This library also includes some common label formatters, for example when ploting you don't normally need to display big labels because they will take a lot of space in the chart, so if you set your chart with the preloaded number label formatter, like this:
 ```
 MyChart.PrimaryAxis.LabelFormatter = LabelFormatters.Number;
 ```
-will make `10` look like `10.00`, or `1000` like `1K`, or `1000000` like `1M`
+will make `10` look like `10.00`, or `1000` like `1.00K`, or `1000000` like `1.00M`

 <hr/>
 #[Chart](https://github.com/beto-rodriguez/Live-Charts/blob/master/Charts/Charts/Chart.cs)